Types of winds

 Tropical Easterlies (Trade Winds):

-This is the belt extending as far as 30° north and south latitude of the Inter-tropical Convergence Zone (ITCZ).
+It is the belt extending as far as 30° north and south latitude of the Inter-tropical Convergence Zone (ITCZ).

-This is the belt extending from 30° to 60° latitude from the ITCZ.
+It is the belt extending from 30° to 60° latitude from the ITCZ.

 This belt covers from 60° latitudes to the north and south poles.